Psoriasis and sensitive areas

 When visiting healthcare providers for other, seemingly unrelated, symptoms such as ear/hearing problems, it is always worth mentioning that you currently have or have had psoriasis in the past .
 This additional information can help in making diagnoses that might not be obvious without the connection.

-This article is adapted from the Psoriasis and Sensitive Areas leaflet.
+This article is adapted from the Psoriasis and sensitive leaflet.

 Always consult a doctor or your healthcare provider